splashinn/coderbyte-solutions/README.md

 ## Contributing

-Feel free to fork and add your own solutions, or golf mine a bit more.
+Feel free to fork and add your own solutions!